 Researchers have recently debunked the notion that happiness is the goal of life.
 In an interesting twist, they have found instead that happiness is a byproduct for individuals who have a “purpose” or meaning in their lives.
 Many organizations in the nonprofit sector have an individual whose purpose is to cultivate meaning in the lives of others – the Volunteer Manager.
-In fact, if I could rename this job, I would call it “Meaning Architect.”
-Yet, the value of the work that these industrious individuals –and the volunteers in their charge – do is often underrated.
+In fact, if we could rename this job, we would call it “Meaning Architect.”
+Yet, the work that these industrious individuals – and the volunteers in their charge – do is often underrated.

 Hire the Right Ambassador